Position

 Average Salary: $88,273

-Travis County offers rewarding Incident Commander roles with a focus on public safety and emergency response.
-The county operates across multiple locations, including Austin, the state capital, and surrounding areas.
-Employees work to ensure the safety and security of the community.
+Travis County offers rewarding Incident Commander jobs.
+They focus on public safety and emergency response.
+Their operations span across Austin, Texas, and surrounding areas.

 2. Washington State Patrol